 Vaccinations are available on a walk-in basis with no appointment necessary Monday – Friday from 8:00 AM – 4:30 PM at the Casper-Natrona County Health Department.
 Just come to the front desk.
 The typical vaccination visit takes less than 30 minutes, so you’ll still have time to grab lunch on your way back to work.

 Whichever one is right for you.
-The CNCHD has all three available, and it’s totally up to you.
-Pfizer and Moderna are both two dose shots, and Johnson & Johnson is one.
-All three are great tools against contracting COVID, extremely effective against serious illness and all of them are safe.
+The CNCHD has both available, and it’s totally up to you.
+Pfizer and Moderna are two dose shots.
+They are great tools against contracting COVID, extremely effective against serious illness and both of them are safe.

 COVID vaccines are extremely effective, but they’re not impenetrable.
 Vaccines aren’t like bug zappers that kill viruses on contact.
 Instead, think of them like a poison trap in which the pest gets stuck, wiggles around, but eventually dies from insecticide.
 Vaccinated individuals can contract and carry COVID, but they typically don’t show symptoms and almost never experience serious illness.
 This is why we’ve recently seen fully vaccinated but frequently people like Olympians or professional baseball players testing positive for COVID but don’t have any symptoms.
 It’s their effectiveness against serious illness that is the most important reason to get them, though.
 Our hospitals won’t be overrun, and we won’t lose our loved ones and neighbors to COVID.